 Would you like to help run our party?

-The Welsh Liberal Democrats are a member run Party with you, our members, responsible deciding the Party’s strategic direction, delivering key aspects of the Party’s work as well as the day-to-day organising of the Party.
-We have recently adopted a new governance structure and are now inviting you to put yourselves forward for the positions that will shape and run our Party over the coming few years.
+The Welsh Liberal Democrats are a member run Party with you, our members, responsible for deciding the Party’s strategic direction and delivering key aspects of the Party’s work, as well as the day-to-day organising of the Party.
+The Party has a number of committees where decisions are taken.
+There are a number of vacancies on some of these committees and we are now inviting you to put yourselves forward for these positions that will shape and run our Party over the coming few years.

 The Welsh Liberal Democrats thrive with diversity and we are looking for applications from all backgrounds and from all parts of Wales for these positions.
 If you think you have something to give to the Party, check out the role descriptions and how to apply below.
 All positions in the Party are elected by single transferable vote.